Anc3vt/texttable/README.md

     textTable.addKeyedRow("myKey", 1, "Moscow", 1, "MOS", "NULL");

-Then you can refer to this line using the key:
+Then you can refer to this row using the key:

     Object[] cells = textTable.getRow("myKey");